IP-CAM/Opencart-variant-Extension/README.md

 ## 📄 License

 This extension is licensed under the MIT License.
 Feel free to use and modify for personal or commercial projects.

+## 🧑‍💻 Contribute

+We welcome contributions from the community to make the **Variant Group Extension - OpenCart** even better!

+### Ways to Contribute:
+- 🐞 Report bugs via GitHub Issues
+- 💡 Suggest new features or enhancements
+- 🛠 Submit pull requests to fix issues or improve the code
+- 🌐 Help with translation/localization
+- 📖 Improve documentation and tutorials

+### Contribution Guidelines:
+1. Fork the repository and create a new branch (`feature/your-feature-name`).
+2. Make your changes with clear commit messages.
+3. Test thoroughly to ensure compatibility with OpenCart 3.x.
+4. Submit a pull request with a description of your changes.

+> Contributions should follow the OpenCart coding standards and aim to maintain compatibility across different themes and OpenCart versions